Updated on July 1, 2021

 In contrast, a negative easement gives the owner of the easement the right to prevent another landowner from using a part of his or her land.
 (Darr v.
 Lone Star Industries, Inc. (1976) 94 Cal.App.3d 895, 900.)
 In other words, a negative easement operates as a restriction on real property.
 (Civ.
 Code § 784.)
 An example of a negative easement would be an easement for light.
 Another example of a negative easement would be an easement that prevents someone from constructing his or her building in a manner that would block your view.

 Schorr Law has experience analyzing easement issues related to all types of easements.
-To inquire about a free consultation please call (310) 954-1877 or email us at firstname.lastname@example.org.
+If your’re you looking for a Los Angeles based real estate attorneys?
+Schorr Law has the top rated property easement dispute attorney in California.
+To schedule a consultation please call (310) 954-1877 or email us at firstname.lastname@example.org.
 Our Contact Form is also available for you to send us a message.